 From Derry City a group of school lads formed The Undertones in 1975 with a love for all sorts of music.
 The would practice day in and day out in their livings rooms, bedrooms and even in a garden shed which soon enough would pay off.

 Describing the sound of The Undertones would always prove difficult for many, some stated they were post-pop-punk with others saying they were simply Irish Rock but one thing that cannot be debated is their music has a very distinctive sound.
 With songs such as Runaround (She’s A), I Know A Girl and their famous Teenage Kicks.

-Doing what they loved best, playing music, they spent all their free time practicing after school and listening to their favorite records escaping the reality of the troubles in the North of Ireland.
+Doing what they loved best, playing music, they spent all their free time practising after school and listening to their favourite records escaping the reality of the troubles in the north of Ireland.
 Their first performances was in Youth Clubs playing in front of young children and teenagers but this would be the start of creating a cult following.
 As time marched on, they started playing in pubs around Derry with the Cashba being a popular venue for the band to appear in.

 With the help from John Peels radio coverage of Teenage Kicks, The Undertones landed a five-year recording contracted with Sire Records who re-released Teenage Kicks.
 By 1979, the band leaped into Top20 Charts with another great song “Jimmy Jimmy” but did better again with “My Perfect Cousin” reaching Number 9 and “Wednesday Week” at number 11.